An outstanding global education

 MAIN FEATURES OF THE SCHOOL

-- Located directly on the world-class campus of the Sanchez Casal Tennis Academy in Barcelona and Florida: Sports are an essential part of the curriculum.
-The combined ASC/ES curriculum encourages active participation, a healthy lifestyle, and an enjoyable athletic and academic atmosphere.
+- Located directly on the world-class campus of the Emilio Sanchez Tennis Academy in Barcelona and Florida: Sports are an essential part of the curriculum.
+The combined ESA/ES curriculum encourages active participation, a healthy lifestyle, and an enjoyable athletic and academic atmosphere.

 - Fully compatible: The school program is offered in a format that makes it fully compatible with a student's tennis training without undermining academic quality.
 Each student is assigned an Academic Advisor, who is responsible for overseeing the student's development, welfare and progress.
 Academic advisors also coordinate with each student’s athletic tutor to allign the academic and athletic needs of every student.